maddieblackbird/self-funded-activations-analysis/README.md

 - Based on current date of November 11, 2025:
   - Week 1: October 27 - November 2, 2025
   - Week 2: November 3 - 9, 2025
+- **Performance is tracked separately for each week**
+  - Each activation gets a row for Week 1 and/or Week 2
+  - Metrics (TPV, users, etc.) only count transactions within that specific week
+  - If an activation spans both weeks, it appears twice with different metrics

 ### Baseline Comparison
 - Compares performance to same day-of-week and time windows from previous 4 weeks